EpicBrainUser/3d-architecture-unit/bauhaus/outputs/bauhaus_timeline.md

 ### Vernacular — Vietnam

-* Vietnam has a very different style of vernacular architecture to the UK, with a large amount of their houses on stils because of the rainy season, and large sloping roofs for the same reason.
+* Vietnam has a very different style of vernacular architecture to the UK, with a large amount of their houses on stilts because of the rainy season, and large sloping roofs for the same reason.
 The materials are also very different, relying on hay and mud over bricks and concrete.